Executive burnout recovery through deep rest and resilience

 A burned-out leader does not only need another productivity system.
 They need deep rest, nervous system recovery, and a practical way to restore physiological balance.

-Mayo Clinic describes job burnout as work-related stress involving physical or emotional exhaustion, and sometimes a sense of uselessness, powerlessness, or emptiness.
+Mayo Clinic describes job burnout as work-related stress involving physical or emotional exhaustion, and sometimes a sense of uselessness or emptiness.
+Source: Mayo Clinic

 Why Burnout Is Not Just Mental Exhaustion